-d.
-The City's civil infrastructure that will be impacted by climate change and consequent sea level rise includes, but is not limited to, stormwater and sewage transport systems; roads, bike paths and public transit facilities; schools; and real property, such as beaches and parks and related infrastructure; that are on or near the Pacific Ocean, and which have already suffered damage from rising sea levels and will suffer increasing damage in the future through rising sea levels and through the exacerbation of natural climate phenomena such as coastal erosion and El Niño.
+- f.
+The County owns and operates civil infrastructure including, but not limited to levees, stormwater and sewage transport systems, an airport, and roads.
+The County owns, leases and/or controls real property within its jurisdiction.
+Much of the County's infrastructure and real property is on or near the Pacific Ocean and San Francisco Bay coasts, and has already suffered damage from rising sea levels and will suffer increasing damage in the future through rising sea levels and through the exacerbation of natural climate phenomena such as coastal erosion and El Niño. - 11